jin-woo-lee/hrtf-interpolation/README.md

 ### Interpolation

-Reconstruction test for HUTUBS.
+Reconstruction test using HUTUBS.
 This will reproduce the results of Table 2.
 Note that Table 2 of the paper shows the RMSE averaged for five test folds.

 ```bash
 python3 interp-hutubs.py --gpu 0 --test_fold 3                   # Table 2, 'All'